-Describe how Project Runner meets the discretionary priorities identified by the Board.
+Describe how Project Lionheart meets the discretionary priorities identified by the Board.
 The discretionary priorities and responses are listed below:

-- 1. Are considered transformational for the future of the Northwest Florida region.
-Please see Attachment 3 for explanation of how Project Runner is part of the transformation now underway in Northwest Florida. - 2.
-May be consummated quickly and efficiently.
-Upon approval by the Triumph Board, project design can commence immediately with company construction and infrastructure project construction occurring simultaneously. - 5.
-Align with Northwest Florida Forward, the regional strategic initiative for Northwest Florida economic transformation.
-Project Runner provides supporting infrastructure for the Water Transportation Industry, one of five cluster industries identified in Northwest Florida as transformative, by supporting it via land-based transportation and logistics - 8.
-Create net-new jobs with wages above the national average wage (e.g. similar to EFI QTI program, measured on a graduated scale).
+1. Are considered transformational for the future of the Northwest Florida region.
+Please see Attachment 3 for explanation of how Project Lionheart is part of the transformation now underway in Northwest Florida.

+2. May be consummated quickly and efficiently.
+Upon approval by the Triumph Board, project design can commence immediately with company construction and infrastructure project construction occurring simultaneously.

+5. Align with Northwest Florida Forward, the regional strategic initiative for Northwest Florida economic transformation.
+Project Lionheart provides supporting infrastructure for the Water Transportation Industry, one of five cluster industries identified in Northwest Florida as transformative, by supporting it via land-based transportation and logistics.

+8. Create net-new jobs with wages above the national average wage (e.g. similar to EFI QTI program, measured on a graduated scale).
 According to the US Census American Community Survey, the median earnings for an individual worker in Santa Rosa County is \$31,333.
-New distribution jobs with wages of \$46,000 would have a positive impact in average wages in the county. - 15.
-Demonstrate long-term financial sustainability following Triumph Gulf Coast, Inc. funding.
-The industrial park where Project Runner will act as an anchor tenant is expected to continue to attract new tenants as demonstrated in Attachment 4 Viability. - 16.
-Leverage funding from other government and private entity sources.
-Santa Rosa County will provide \$3.8 million in matching funds for the ad valorem abatement.
-The Tenant will make the capital investment to build facilities. - 17.
-Provide local investment and spending.
+New distribution jobs with wages of \$52,995 would have a positive impact in average wages in the county.

+15. Demonstrate long-term financial sustainability following Triumph Gulf Coast, Inc. funding.
+The industrial park where Project Lionheart will act as an anchor tenant is expected to continue to attract new tenants.

+16. Leverage funding from other government and private entity sources.
+Santa Rosa County will provide \$472,000 in matching funds.
+The Tenant will make the capital investment to build facilities.

+17. Provide local investment and spending.
 Local investment will occur as additional tenants build their facilities and proceed with their operations.

-The economic impact for 13 years is \$823.7 million as estimated by the University of West Florida Haas Center for Business Research and Economic Development. - 19.
-Provide clear performance metrics over duration of the project or program.
-The performance metrics will be annual reports provided by Project Runner on its jobs and wages. - 20.
-Provide capacity-building support for regional economic growth.
+19. Provide clear performance metrics over duration of the project or program.
+The performance metrics will be annual reports provided by Project Lionheart on its jobs and wages.

+20. Provide capacity-building support for regional economic growth.
 The project will add to the capacity to the transportation and logistics industry cluster, which as an umbrella industry contains one of the five targeted industries transforming Northwest Florida and a target industry in the County's five-year development plan.